Understanding Electricity Tariffs

 - A time of use tariff charges more for using your electricity during peak hours.
-It also charges less for using energy during off-peak hours.
+It also charges less for using energy during controlled load hours.

 - A controlled load is a major appliance that is separately wired and usually operates exclusively during a set period of time.

-No matter which tariff structure you select, your bill is usually divided into fixed and variable charges.
+No matter which tariff structure you select, your bill is usually divided into supply and variable charges.

-The fixed charge is the charge you receive for being connected to the energy grid.
+The supply charge is the charge you receive for being connected to the energy grid.
 Some suppliers offer discounts on the supply charge, which benefits households that don’t use very much energy.